Abul Hasnat Muhammad Qamaruzzaman

-Abul Hasnat Muhammad Qamaruzzaman (Note: আবুল হাসনাত মোহাম্মদ কামারুজ্জামান) (26 June 1926 – 3 November 1975) was a Bangladeshi politician, government minister and one of the founding leaders of Bangladesh.
+Abul Hasnat Muhammad Qamaruzzaman (Note: আবুল হাসনাত মোহাম্মদ কামারুজ্জামান) (26 June 1926 – 3 November 1975) was a Bangladeshi politician, government minister, and one of the founding leaders of Bangladesh.
 While serving as the Home Minister to Mujibnagar Government, Qamaruzzaman was murdered along with Syed Nazrul Islam, Muhammad Mansur Ali, and Tajuddin Ahmed in the jail killings in Dhaka Central Jail on 3 November 1975 by a group of army officers on the instruction of President Mostaq.

 Early life

 Qamaruzzaman was born on 26 June 1926 in the city of Bagatipara Upazila, Natore, Bengal (now in Bangladesh).
 He obtained degrees in economics from the University of Calcutta in 1946, and a law degree from the Rajshahi University in 1956.
-He began practising after his induction in the Rajshahi District bar association.
+He began practising after his induction into the Rajshahi District bar association.
 As a student, Qamaruzzaman became active in the Muslim League and worked for the Pakistan movement.

 Political career

 Qamaruzzaman joined the Awami League in 1956.
-He was elected to the National Assembly of Pakistan in 1962, 1965 and again in 1970.
+He was elected to the National Assembly of Pakistan in 1962, 1965, and again in 1970.
 He rose to national party leadership posts in the late 1960s.
 During the Bangladesh Liberation War, Qamaruzzaman served as the minister of relief and rehabilitation in the provisional government of Bangladesh formed at Mujibnagar.
 After the creation of Bangladesh, he won election to the national parliament from Rajshahi in 1973.
-He resigned on 18 January 1974, to serve as president of the Awami League.
+He resigned on 18 January 1974 to serve as president of the Awami League.
 In 1975, Qamaruzzaman was appointed minister of industries and a member of the executive committee of BAKSAL.

 Death and legacy

-After the assassination of Sheikh Mujibur Rahman on 15 August 1975, Qamaruzzaman was arrested by the regime of the new president Khondaker Mostaq Ahmad and imprisoned in the Dhaka Central Jail with Tajuddin Ahmed, Syed Nazrul Islam, and Mansur Ali.
+After the assassination of Sheikh Mujibur Rahman on 15 August 1975, Qamaruzzaman was arrested by the regime of the new president, Khondaker Mostaq Ahmad, and imprisoned in the Dhaka Central Jail with Tajuddin Ahmed, Syed Nazrul Islam, and Mansur Ali.
 These four senior Awami League politicians were killed on 3 November 1975, by army officers who were responsible for Mujib's death.
-Qamaruzzaman's son, A. H. M. Khairuzzaman Liton, is an Awami League politician and the mayor of Rajshahi City.
+Qamaruzzaman's son, A. H. M. Khairuzzaman Liton, is an Awami League politician and the former mayor of Rajshahi City.